piotrmurach/tty-prompt/README.md

 # Select drinks? vodka, beer, whisky
 ```

+You may also configure the keys using the DSL, in the same way that is done for [select](#2628-confirm_keys)

 #### 2.6.3.11 `:select_keys`

 You can configure which key selects an option (`:space` default).